How Post Assembly Works

 Source attribution

-You don't need to prepare anything.
-Upload a podcast, paste a link, or drop a document — and see what Post Assembly finds inside.
+Upload a podcast, paste a link, drop a document — or just start a conversation with your AI agent.
+See what Post Assembly finds inside.